-Select one from the following: HIST 211 Or HIST 212 Complete HIST 211 And HUMN 212; Or HIST 212 and HUMN 211

-Humanities and Fine Arts Select one from the following: HUMN 211 Or HUMN 212 Complete HUMN 211 and HIST 3.0

-212; Or HUMN 212 and HIST 211.

-Physical Education/Health Education 3.0

-HEED 112 And one of the following: PEDU 101 to PEDU 141 University College Restricted Electives 9.0

-emversity conege meanifeted Encourses 7.0

-HIST 110 And

-POLI 210 And PSYC 210

-Notes

-UNIV 101-102 required for all first time students; UNIV 110 required for transfer students with fewer than 30 transfer credits.
+University College Restricted Electives 9.0 HIST 110 And POLI 210 And PSYC 210 Notes UNIV 101-102 required for all first time students; UNIV 110 required for transfer students with fewer than 30 transfer credits.
 Students do not earn credit if requirement is waived.
 PHIL 110 not required for students with 60+ transfer credits.
 Students do not earn credit if requirement is waived.
-ENGL 108 and additional credits in ENGL 110-120 may be required based on profile scores.
-Additional mathematics courses and additional credits in MATH 121-123 may be required based on profile scores.

-Students are not permitted to complete BIOL 110 and NSCI 120 to fulfill Natural Science requirements.

-Program Requirements 78.0

-Professional Education Courses 28.0

-EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 340 And ELEM 471 And EDUC 491

-Elementary Education Major Core 32.0

-ELEM 353 And ELEM 354 And ELEM 451 And ELEM 455 And ELEM 456 (Formal admission to Teacher Education required to enroll in these courses: ELEM 353, ELEM 354, ELEM 451, ELEM 455, ELEM 456, READ 315) And EDUC 315 And ENGL 300 And PEDU 320 And READ 315 And SPED 320 And one of the following: HIST 211 Or HIST 212

-Mathematics Concentration 18.0

-MATH 131 (MATH 121, 129, 130 may be required; MATH 129-130 with C in each substitutes for MATH 131.)
-And MATH 142 And MATH 241 And MATH 242 And MATH 251 And MATH 262 And STAT 202

-Bachelor of Science in Elementary Education with a concentration in Physical Education

-Major Requirements Credits

-Total Credit Hours 124.0

-Student must fulfill all requirements for admission to Teacher Education.
+ENGL 108 and additional credits in ENGL 110-120 may be required based on profile Additional mathematics courses and additional credits in MATH 121-123 may be required based on profile scores.
+Students are not permitted to complete the combination of BIOL 110 and NSCI 120 to fulfill Natural Science requirements.
+Program Requirements 81.0 Professional Education Courses 28.0 EDUC 210 And EDUC 211 And EDUC 310 And EDUC 330 And EDUC 340 And ELEM 471 And ELEM 491 Elementary Education Major Core 29.0 ELEM 320 And ELEM 335 And ELEM 400 And ELEM 401 And ELEM 402 And ELEM 225 And ELEM 320 And ENGL 300 And SPED 320 (Formal admission to Teacher Education required to enroll in ELEM 400, ELEM 401, ELEM 402) Mathematics Concentration 18.0 MATH 131 (MATH 121, 129, 130 may be required; MATH 129-130 with C in each substitutes for MATH 131.)
+And MATH 142 And MATH 241 And MATH 242 And MATH 251 And MATH 262 And STAT 202 Restricted Electives 6.0 Bachelor of Science in Elementary Education with a concentration in Physical Education Major Requirements Credits Total Credit Hours 127.0 Student must fulfill all requirements for admission to Teacher Education.
 Grade of C or higher in all education courses, including Teacher Internship.
-Students must complete six hours of restricted
+Students must complete six hours of restricted electives with approval of department chair and advisor.
+University College Core Curriculum 46.0 Freshman Seminar/University Studies 2.0 Select one option from the following: (UNIV 101 And UNIV 102) Or UNIV 110 Critical Thinking 3.0 PHIL 110